quillaur/learning_support_app/classes/README.md

 ### Here is an exemple of what is inside the content.json file:
 ![alt text](content_example.png "Title")

 If you wish to add an image to a page, simply put the name of that image in the proper field in the content.json file (not show in the above exemple).
+The indicated image name needs to be present in the ressources.zip file.
 You do not need to specify the path to the ressources.zip file as it is implied by the architecture (and must be followed as is).

+To add a gif to your presentation, the only supported way (for now) is to give a publicly available URL pointing to the gif.
+Showing a local gif (in the ressources.zip file) is not yet supported.